 I told [the Board of Supervisors] that if they appointed me, they would get excellence with integrity.
 I believe I am fulfilling that commitment with nearly five years in this position.
 I’m both proud and humbled by the amazing staff and organization I am privileged to lead.
 I take great joy in having a very diverse and talented staff, and it’s wonderful to see them perform at such a high level every single day.

-If you had told me that I would be elected, I would never have imagined it.
+If you had told me that I would be an elected official, I would never have imagined it.
 To have my kids call and congratulate me and be so excited on election night, and to have my wife of 35 years there supporting me – that was truly a highlight in my life.
 That moment was the culmination of a lot of things that have happened throughout my life and on my career path.

 Optimism and the Future of the Central Valley